Parking for staff is free until 31 March 2023 in recognition of the rising cost of living and the impact on staff.

 What about staff parking in Trust Headquarters and the Diabetes Centre?

 These two car parks are not covered by our new payment system as they do not have barriers, and will eventually close as part of our site development.
-In the meantime, staff who are parking in these car parks can also park for free.

 If I am a member of staff and live in the DT1 postcode area, can I park on the hospital site?